grigoryvp/vscode-language-xi/README.md

-like programming lanugae syntax, APIs, frameworks etc. We tend to have short paragraphs that do not tend to follow each other, but tend to form a really complex nested strucure with lots of headings, meta information, code samples etc. Such paragrpah layout, used alongside colored headings and proper indentation, proved it's worth during my 10 years of using Xi as a personal knowledge base.
+like programming lanugae syntax, APIs, frameworks etc. We tend to have short paragraphs that do not tend to follow each other, but tend to form a really complex nested strucure with lots of headings, meta information, code samples etc. Such paragraph layout, used alongside colored headings and proper indentation, proved it's worth during my 10 years of using Xi as a personal knowledge base.